Pullabhatla/M2R/README.md

 `kruskal` | Partially Tested
 `ant_colony` | Not Tested
 2-opt | Not Implemented
-3-opt | Not Implemented
-Lin–Kernighan | Not Implemented
+Simulated Annealing | Not Implemented